mpnally/Terrifically-Simple-JSON/README.md

 }
 ```

 The `_id` property is used to define the identity of an object.
+Its value is always an URL (possibly relative).
 Here is an example of its use:

 ```JSON